 Some cumulus parameterizations, such as the one employed in earlier versions of HWRF, are theoretically only valid for coarser grid sizes, (e.g., greater than 10 km), where they are necessary to properly release latent heat on a realistic time scale in the convective columns.
 They assume that the convective eddies are entirely at a sub-grid-scale and are invalid for grid resolutions finer than 10 km, in which updrafts may be partially resolved.
-To address this issue, the Simplified Arakawa-Schubert (SAS) scheme has been extended to parameterize scale-dependent convection in the 2016 operational implementation of HWRF, which does not rely on scale separation between the resolved and subgrid convection.
-For this reason, the cumulus parameterization is activated in both the parent domain (18-km horizontal grid spacing) and two nests (6- and 2-km horizontal grid spacing).
+To address this issue, since 2016, HWRF has adopted an extension of the Simplified Arakawa-Schubert (SAS) scheme that is scale-dependent and does not rely on scale separation between the resolved and subgrid convection.
+For this reason, the cumulus parameterization is activated in both the parent domain (13.5-km horizontal grid spacing) and two nests (4.5- and 1.5-km horizontal grid spacing).